ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 ### Using existing columns

-To reuse or extend existing dimensions, attributes, units, or measures, provide a `"from_existing": "uri"` key-value pair linking to the RDF subject for the component specification. csvcubed determines whether the column is a reuse of an existing component (e.g. dimension) or requires the extension of an existing component through the configuration of the column.
+To reuse or extend existing dimensions, attributes, units, or measures, provide a `"from_existing": "uri"` key-value pair linking to the RDF subject for the component specification. csvcubed determines whether the column reuses an existing component (e.g. dimension) or requires the extension of an existing component through further configuration of the column.

 ```json
    "columns": {